Second WHO Global Forum on Medical Devices

 22-24 November 2013, Geneva, Switzerland

-Work sessions run from 09:00 to 16:30
+Work sessions ran from 09:00 to 16:30

 - The information collected at the forum can be retrieved within the application and it will remain available on the web for one year.

-The general language will be English.
+The general language of the conference was English.

 - The plenary sessions that took place on Saturday and Sunday 23-24 November were translated to French and Spanish.

 - Certain parallel sessions on Saturday and Sunday 23-24 November were translated either into French or Spanish.
 The language of translation is clearly noted in the Final Programme.

 - Workshops on Friday 22 November were conducted in different languages but no translation of the workshops was available.
 The language of the workshop is clearly noted in the Final Programme.